Jaxpi/top-down-experimental/NOTES.md

 ```

 - Move c.drawImage for Player to the Sprite Class and Change playerImage to this.image
+- Add playerImage.height = playerImage.height/4 to have only the first row (need to know how to use 2D sprite sheets to fix this issue properly)
 - Create player const as New Sprite With Position X as canvas.width/2 - the width of the sprite sheet being used for that character / # of frames in the row / 2 and Frames With a Max Set to # of Frames in the Row

 ```